cmpsc-481-s22-m1/GatorConfig/README.md

 `Wrote file to: C:\Users\'YOUR PATH'\GatorConfig\gatorgrader.yml`

-<<<<<<< HEAD
-The command will autogenerate a default configuration file for GatorGradle named `gatorgrader.yml` which will contain a default input for the variables, such as the name, break, fastfail, etc.,
+This command will autogenerate a default configuration file for GatorGradle named `gatorgrader.yml` which will contain a default input for the variables, such as the name, break, fastfail, etc.,

 Additionally, you can run the `poetry run gatorconfig --help` for more information about the configuration.
 This command will list out the variables in teh file as well as the defaults it outputs: